'Ring of fire' eclipse wows across Asia

 Alexander Alin 45, a geophysicist from Germany, travels around the world following eclipses.

-"It's only two minutes, but it's so intense that you talk about it with your friends, family for the next month," Alin said.
+"It's only two minutes, but it's so intense that you talk about it with your friends, family for the next month," he said.

 In southern India, people gathered on the beaches in Tamil Nadu to watch the event.